 Some tools and methods

 A freshly cut wooden screw of Hard Maple.

 Cutting a thread for a wooden screw.
 My smallest screw with 5 threads per inch.

 This screw was cut in steps to demonstrate how threads are cut in multiple passes.
 Eleven passes through the die would be needed to fully thread a screw like this one.
 It is 1-5/8″ in diameter with a pitch of 3 threads per inch.
 (3 tpi)

 Screw cutting Dies for external threads

 Another view of the die.
-The screw blank has been fully threaded and is ready to remove for final shaping on the lathe.
+The screw blank has been partially threaded.

 Taps for cutting internal threads